This post is sponsored by Piccolina

 Mae Jemison Picture Book: Mae Among the Stars

 Few things are more fascinating than dino bones.
 That is, if you’re Mary Anning.
 Little dino lovers will be in awe of her real life fossil explorations and be inspired to persevere in their own.
 The illustrations are as much of a journey as the story in this book!
+The shirt is no longer available, but this beautiful art print is!

 Mary Anning Picture Book: Dinosaur Lady: The Daring Discoveries of Mary Anning, the First Paleontologist